CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 * Route, cable routing and location of junction boxes per floor,
 * Room plans for all technical rooms of the IT cabling with cabinet position and possibly feeding points of foreign networks,
 * Cabinet view plans with cabinet installations and patch plans,
-* Certificates of conformity for the orderly execution,
+* Certificates of conformity regarding the orderly execution,
 * Delivery information, measurement protocols and acceptance tests.
 This documentation is the basis and essential part of the acceptance of the product by the client.